exercism/julia/concepts/vector-operations/about.md

 # About

-In the [`Arrays`][arrays] Concept, we said that "arrays are at the heart of the Julia language".
+In the [`Vectors`][vectors] Concept, we said that "arrays are at the heart of the Julia language" and a vector is a 1-dimensional array.

-Given this, we could reasonably hope that the language provides many versatile and powerful ways to _do things_ with arrays, whatever that means.
+Given this, we could reasonably hope that the language provides many versatile and powerful ways to _do things_ with vectors, whatever that means.

-A note on terminology: though this document talks a lot about "arrays", much of it also applies to any iterable type: [ranges][ranges], [tuples][tuples], [sets][sets], and various others.
+A note on terminology: though this document talks a lot about "vectors", much of it also applies to any iterable type: [ranges][ranges], [tuples][tuples], [sets][sets], and various others.

-## Functions expecting array input
+## Functions expecting vector input

-Some very simple functions take an array input and (for 1-D input) return a scalar output.
+Some very simple functions take a vector input and (for 1-D input) return a scalar output.

 ```julia
 v = [2, 3, 4]